Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Application of MY-based Kohn--Sham inversion to periodic settings

-When minimizing the energy functional of usual KS problems, it is primarily the kinetic-energy term that deteriorates the conditioning due to its large-$\GG$ divergence.
-Appropriate preconditioners are available to tame this behavior~\cite{Teter1989,Kresse1996}.
-While for large $\eps$ values these are appropriate for the MY proximal point computation, for small $\eps$ the penalty term $\frac{1}{2\eps} \| \rho_\Phi - \rho_\mathrm{gs} \|_{\DS}^2$ can dominate.
-Refined preconditioning techniques for the MY setting that are $\eps$-dependent and take both terms into account therefore need to be developed.
+Crucial to reduce the number of minimization steps is an appropriate preconditioning of the minimization of $\mathcal{E}$.
+For the usual KS problems it is primarily the kinetic-energy term with its $|\GG|^2$-dependence that leads to ill-conditioned problems in large plane-wave basis sets.
+Appropriate preconditioners have been developed to effectively tame this source of ill-conditioning~\cite{Teter1989,Kresse1996} for KS DFT problems.
+For the MY proximal-point computation we currently rely on the same kinetic-energy preconditioners.
+For large $\eps$ values this is indeed sufficient.
+However, for small $\eps$ the penalty term $\frac{1}{2\eps} \| \rho_\Phi - \rho_\mathrm{gs} \|_{\DS}^2$ can dominate, such that kinetic-energy preconditioning alone is no longer appropriate.
+This explains why sometimes our minimization procedure requires hundreds of steps.
+Refined preconditioning techniques for the MY setting therefore need to be developed.
+These should be $\eps$-dependent and take both the kinetic-energy and the penalty term into account.

 An additional complication in practical inverse KS calculations is that the input density $\rhogs$ itself is usually obtained from an inexact procedure, such as an experiment or a computation from a higher-level theory.
-As a result we do not actually have access to the exact $\rhogs$, but only a perturbed version $\tilde{\rho}_\text{gs} = \rhogs + \delta \rho$.
-Computing the proximal point for a given $\eps$ with this perturbed ground state density thus only provides us with an estimate $\tvxceps$ instead of the correct $\vxceps$.
+As a result, we typically do not have access to the exact $\rhogs$, but only to a perturbed version $\tilde{\rho}_\text{gs} = \rhogs + \delta \rho$.
+Computing the proximal point for a given $\eps$ with this perturbed ground-state density thus only provides us with an estimate $\tvxceps$ instead of the correct $\vxceps$.
 Previous analysis~\cite{Herbst2025} lets us deduce the bound

-for the error between the numerically accessible $\tvxceps$ and the desired true $\vxc$.
-We note the two error contributions, where the first is controlled by taking $\eps \to 0$.
-In contrast, the second term due to the inherent error $\delta \rho$ in the available ground-state density data will increase with decreasing $\eps$.
-Therefore one usually obtains a convergence behavior similar to Figure~\ref{fig:epsilonconvergence} for the density and potential.
-Notably the potential $\vxceps$ initially converges towards the true $\vxc$, but then diverges, suggesting that there is an optimal $\eps$ value to employ to yield the most accurate estimate of the inverted potential.
+for the error between the numerically computed $\tvxceps$ and the desired true $\vxc$.
+We notice two error contributions.
+The last term is due to the inherent error $\delta \rho$ in the available ground-state density data and increases with decreasing $\eps$.
+We observe (see Figure~\ref{fig:epsilonconvergence}) that the potential $\tvxceps$ initially converges towards the true $\vxc$, but then the distance increases again: there is an optimal $\eps$ value which yields the most accurate estimate of the inverted potential.
+We remark that on top of the effects of a noisy input density outlined in Eq.~\eqref{eqn:errorestimate} and which we studied in Ref.~\onlinecite{Herbst2025}, there is an additional contribution to the total error that we have not made explicit here.
+This is the error due to the proximal density being only converged up to a certain finite tolerance in practical iterative schemes for minimizing $\mathcal{E}$.
+Including this term consistently in the analysis is work in progress.